molgenis/molgenis-r-armadillo/adr/0005-how-to-deal-with-workspaces.md

 ## Context

-In LifeCycle we are a 2 step approach to share the data within the LifeCycle project.
+In LifeCycle we use a 2 step approach to share the data within the LifeCycle project.

 **Step 1** - Datasets containing all the harmonised data within LifeCycle
 - lc_core_gecko_1_1 - *projects in Opal, workspaces in the Armadillo*